csswizardry/csswizardry.github.com/_posts/2015-06-21-travelling-like-you-want-to-when-you-have-to.md

 Echoing both Cennydd and Craig’s sentiments, the single biggest favour you can do yourself is **be early**.
 Really early.
-If your flight leaves at 1040, act as though your flight leaves at 1000; tell everyone concerned—like your cab driver—that your flight leaves at 1000, and then get to the airport 2 hours before _that_.
+If your flight leaves at 1040, act as though your flight leaves at 1000; tell everyone concerned — like your cab driver — that your flight leaves at 1000, and then get to the airport 2 hours before _that_.
 Being late for a flight is way too stressful, and allows zero room for error once you’re in the airport (huge queue at check in; bottlenecks at security).